simran-pandey/Scrapy-and-BeautifulSoup-web-scraper-for-ASP.NET-webpages/README.md

 - BeautifulSoup from bs4 library
     * $ pip install beautifulsoup4

-#Before creating the spider we'll create a rough algorithm listing the steps that our spider will traverse:
+# Before creating the spider we'll state a rough algorithm listing the steps that our spider will traverse:

 Fetch http://swachhbharaturban.gov.in/ihhl/RPTApplicationSummary.aspx
 * For each state found in the form's state list: